BAL-Looping Framework Glossary

 1. Direct environmental input – This is universal in animals.
 Something in the world triggers the stand-in directly through the senses.

-2. Interindividual communication – Humans can use structured signals (speech, symbolic gestures) to awaken matching stand-ins in another person’s BAL.
+2. Interindividual communication – Humans can use structured signals (speech, symbolic gestures) to activate matching stand-ins (proxies and proxy configurations) in another person’s BAL.
 Many animals do signal to one another, but their signals don’t transmit a detailed scene.
 A bark might mean “danger” or “come,” but not “three birds on the branch” versus “two birds on the rock.”
-So, while many species communicate, only humans can transfer full proxy configurations.
+So, while many species communicate, only humans can transfer well-formed proxy configurations.

-3. Internal reuse of the communication channel – This one is uniquely human.
-The BAL can activate its own stand-ins through a process called looping: the activation of neuronal proxies triggered by incipient activity in the brain’s own outgoing communication channel.
-Think of it as the BAL catching itself “about to say something,” and then using that spark to light up the same internal structures it would have sent to someone else.
+3. Internal reuse of incipient activity in the outgoing speech channel – This is also uniquely human.
+The BAL can activate its own stand-ins (proxies) through a process called looping: the activation of neuronal proxies triggered by incipient activity in the brain’s own outgoing communication channel.
+Think of it as the BAL eavesdropping on what it could potentially say, thus activating the same internal structures as if that message were received from someone else.

 See also: Neuronal Proxy, Proxy Configuration, Looping